JoshSargent/JoshSargent/README.md

 ### References:

 <h4> "Joshua is nothing short of first-rate in his approach to his studies - and engages fully in the wider extra-curriculum.
 I cannot praise him more highly." - J Thurlbourn - Form Tutor </h3>
-<h4> "We would like to congratulate Joshua on his appetite and desirle to learn, his drive and enthusiasm for IT" - S Fowler - Head of IT @ Godolphin</h3>
+<h4> "We would like to congratulate Joshua on his appetite and desire to learn, his drive and enthusiasm for IT" - S Fowler - Head of IT @ Godolphin</h3>

 <hr>